-PA Learners have been assigned clinical rotations upon initial and follow-up consultation with individual students.
-Once set, the rotation schedule is not typically changed.
-In the event that a student believes their personal circumstances are extenuating and warrant consideration to change a rotation, a training site or a preceptor, the student must discuss their concerns with the Office of Health Professions Student Affairs.
-Only with the support of the OHPSA will any changes be considered, in consultation with the student, the counsellor and the Clinical Coordinator (or Designate).
+Clinical rotations are assigned based on an initial consultation with each student and any necessary follow-up discussions.
+Once set, the rotation schedule is not typically changed unless there are extenuating circumstances.
+Should this be the case, students are to reach out to the Clinical Course Director immediately.
+Students with accommodations who believe their personal circumstances are extenuating and warrant consideration to change a rotation, a training site or a preceptor must discuss their concerns with the Office of Learner Affairs (OLA).
+Only with the support of the OLA will any changes be considered, in consultation with the student, the counsellor and the Clinical Coordinator (or designate).